 An ounce of prevention is worth a pound of cure.
 Get started on protecting your home today with these 4 easy steps.

-- Trim overhanding tree branches, bushes and vines to discourage squirrels from moving from branch to basement!
+- Trim overhanging tree branches, bushes, and vines to discourage squirrels from moving from branch to basement!
 Squirrels have adapted to human environments and many find the opportunity to burrow or nest inside of a basement or attic a great place to raise a small squirrel family!

 - Cut off the food supply!
 Bird feeders are an easy source of food for squirrels.